 - All proposals must be submitted via the online abstract submission system.
-HTAi will accept proposals by email from people who have conditions that prevent them using the online submission system. - Abstract submissions must include a brief description (less than 60 words) that would allow delegates to assess relevance and interest to them.
-Descriptions will be displayed on the Annual Meeting website and mobile app, in the program and in the abstract book. - Submitters may return to the online abstract submission system to edit their draft abstracts; add or delete authors, moderators or presenters; revise information; or withdraw abstracts at any time before the submission deadline. - Accepted abstracts will be published in the Annual Meeting materials (e.g. website, mobile app, program and abstract book) as submitted.
-Changes to abstracts will not be accepted after the submission deadline. - If authors wish their abstracts to go into the Supplement of International Journal of Technology Assessment in Health Care (IJTAHC), a fully completed copyright form must accompany the submission.
-Link to the Copyright Assignment Form.
-The abstracts that will be published in the Supplementary Issue of International Journal of Technology Assessment in Health Care might be subject to further review and authors might be contacted for revisions. - Abstract submissions and presentations must be in English. - Abstract submissions must not include references; however, the ISPC strongly encourages presenters to include all appropriate citations in their presentation at the Annual Meeting.
+HTAi will accept proposals by email from people who have conditions that prevent them from using the online submission system. - Abstract submissions must include a brief description (less than 60 words) that would allow delegates to assess relevance and interest to them.
+Descriptions may be displayed on the Annual Meeting website and mobile app, in the program and/or in the abstract book. - Submitters may return to the online abstract submission system to edit their draft abstracts; add or delete authors, moderators, or presenters; revise information; or delete abstracts at any time before the submission deadline. - Abstracts saved as DRAFT cannot be seen by the system administrator and therefore will not proceed to abstract review.
+Please make sure to submit your abstract once complete.
+Receipt of abstract submission will be acknowledged via email. - Accepted abstracts may be published in the Annual Meeting materials (e.g., website, mobile app, program, and/or abstract book) as submitted.
+Changes to abstracts will not be accepted after the submission deadline. - If authors wish their abstracts to go into the Supplement of International Journal of Technology Assessment in Health Care (IJTAHC), they must provide consent when submitting abstracts on the online portal of the HTAi 2024 Annual Meeting website.
+The abstracts that will be published in the Supplementary Issue of IJTAHC might be subject to further review and authors might be contacted for revisions. - Abstract submissions and presentations must be in English. - Abstract submissions must not include references; however, the ISPC strongly encourages presenters to include all appropriate citations in their presentation at the Annual Meeting.

-- Abstract submissions must not include tables, figures or charts. - Please spell out all acronyms on first use. - Abstract submissions and presentations must not promote any product or service. - Abstract submission and presentation expenses are the responsibility of the abstract submitter (primary contact) and presenter.
-For presenters requiring financial support to attend the Annual Meeting, HTAi offers a limited number of Travel Grants each year (subject to conditions and availability). - The abstract or work summarized in the abstract must be the sole work of the submitter or associated persons/authors; the abstract must not contain information with respect to which such person or persons is/are subject to an obligation of confidentiality; and the abstract must not infringe the copyright or moral right of any other person. - The presenters of research are required to declare sources of funding for their presented work. - Local Organizing Committee members, HTAi partner organizations and Interest Group Chairs should contact the ISPC Co-Chairs with their relevant abstract submission numbers to inform them about their official submissions.
+- Abstract submissions must not include tables, figures, or charts. - Please spell out all acronyms on first use. - Abstract submissions and presentations must not promote any product or service. - Abstract submission and presentation expenses are the responsibility of the abstract submitter (primary contact) and presenter.
+For presenters requiring financial support to attend the Annual Meeting, HTAi offers a limited number of Participation Grants each year (subject to conditions and availability). - The abstract or work summarized in the abstract must be the sole work of the submitter or associated persons/authors; the abstract must not contain information with respect to which such person or persons is/are subject to an obligation of confidentiality; and the abstract must not infringe the copyright or moral right of any other person. - The presenters of research are required to declare sources of funding for their presented work. - Local Organizing Committee members, HTAi partner organizations and Interest Group Chairs should contact the ISPC Co-Chairs with their relevant abstract submission numbers to inform them about their official submissions.